South, Braddock Hills

 Enrollment in the program is limited by availability of clinical sites and other factors.
 Students must make separate application to this program.

-Applicants must be eligible for ENG 100 - Basic Principles Composition and DVS 103 - Advanced College Reading & Study Skills based on college placement testing.
+Applicants must be eligible for ENG 101L English Composition 1 with Tutorial Writing Lab and CRE 103 - Advanced College Reading & Study Skills based on college placement testing.
 Pennsylvania Child Abuse History Clearance and Pennsylvania State Police Criminal Record Check are required prior to registering for PHB 201C - Clinical Phlebotomy Practicum .
 Students must maintain a 2.0 GPA in all program courses.

 Upon successful completion of the program, graduates will: